Zquinlan/conCISE/README.md

 ConCISE is in active development and not yet academically published.
 If utilized before publishing date please cite this repo.
 You can run this tool locally using the graphical user interface and command line interface, or on a virtual machine using the above binder link.

-ConCISE works by finding consensus annotations of putative annotations using the ClassyFire ontologies which are supplied by GNPS for library spectral matches and CANOPUS putative annotations.
+ConCISE works by finding consensus annotations of putative annotations using the ClassyFire ontologies which are supplied by GNPS for library spectral matches and in silico putative annotations.

-If you have any questions contact [Zach Quinlan](mailto:zquinlan@gmail.com) or if there are issues please post them in the issues section.
+If you have any questions contact [Zach Quinlan](mailto:zquinlan@gmail.com).

 # Download links: